MG Motor: 2007–present: Under SAIC Motor

-In 2018, SAIC Design opened a new advanced design studio in London, which deals with the advanced design of MG and Roewe vehicles.

-MG vehicles became available in the rest of Europe since late 2019 with the release of the ZS EV in the region.
-SAIC Motor established operations based in Amsterdam, Netherlands to oversee sales activities in the region.

 During the 2020s, MG saw significant sales increase in UK and Europe.
 This growth was primarily driven by the expansion of its dealer network and the introduction of several new electric vehicle models.
 Between 2020 and 2023, MG was one of the fastest-growing brands in the UK and Europe, where it posted growth amid the COVID-19 pandemic, during which many other brands experienced a decline in sales.
 Sales of MG vehicles in Australia also quadrupled between 2020 and 2023 due to its attractive pricing.
 The MG4 EV, MG's first ground-up-developed EV that was launched in 2022, significantly contributed to driving MG's sales growth and received widespread acclaim from the press.
 In 2025, MG Motor was awarded as Best Manufacturer at the Autocar Awards which highlighted the companies "quality, affordability and new design appeal" for its decision.

+PACE Horizonte Ceará, Ceará Automotive Plant reached maximum physical capacity and an adjacent area of 400,000 square meters (m²) was already deforest for expansion.
+With the arrival of MG Motor, with models to begin in October 2026 of this year with two 100% electric models, the MG4 Urban, an entry-level hatchback, and the MG S5 with more 600 jobs, the multi-brand space in Horizonte is working to attract system integrators to strengthen the production chain in the state.
+The plant had already surpassed the mark of 2,500 new technology vehicles produced by General Motors this month, a leap compared to the 1,200 older technology vehicles that the unit produced annually in the past, when it was still the Troller plant.